cmdruid/crypto-sessions/README.md

 ) : => {
   // You have access to the client/server CryptoSession object. const {
-    clientKey     // The public key of the client. sharedSecret  // The shared key of the client <-> server. sharedKey     // The sha256(sharedSecret) of the session. pubKey        // The public key of your server. pkHash        // The hash160(pubKey) of the server.
+    peerKey       // The public key of the client. pubKey        // The public key of your server. sharedSecret  // The shared secret between the client <-> server. sharedHash    // The sha256 hash of the shared secret.
   } = req.session

   // You also have access to all CryptoSession methods. req.session
     .encode()   // Same encoding method as above.
     .decode()   // Same decoding method as above.
-    .encrypt()  // Encrypt a payload using the current CryptoSession.
+    .encrypt()  // Encrypt an outgoing payload using current CryptoSession.
-    .decrypt()  // Decrypt a payload using the current CryptoSession.
+    .decrypt()  // Decrypt an incoming payload using current CryptoSession.
     .cipher => Cipher  // Helper method used for encryption.
     .signer => Signer  // Helper method used for ECDSA/Schnorr signatures.
-})

   // In addition, you have access to two response helpers. res
     .secureSend(data: string, status: number) => Promise<Response>
     .secureJson(data: object, status: number) => Promise<Response>
+})
 ```

 Example of using `useExpressMiddleware` helper method with Express.